 Disability Accommodations: The College of Business complies with the Americans with Disabilities Act in making reasonable accommodations for qualified students with disabilities.
 If you wish to request such accommodations, please notify me as soon as possible so we can make arrangements.
 To obtain disability accommodations, you must first go through the UNT Office of Disability Accommodation (ODA).
 The ODA will give you a letter confirming your status.
 To receive accommodations, you must present this letter to me at least one week in advance of the first graded in-class assessment for which you wish to receive accommodations.
+You can find more information at https://disability.unt.edu/.

-Teaching Evaluations: I am more interested in the feedback you provide as part of the teaching evaluation process than whether evaluations are conducted online, using paper and pencil, or both.
-I truly am interested in the feedback you provide and have made changes to this course based on student feedback.
+Teaching Evaluations: I am more interested in your feedback provided as part of the teaching evaluation process than whether evaluations are conducted online, using paper and pencil, or both.
+I truly am interested in your feedback and have made changes to this course based on student feedback.